articles

 By Amanda Janke, publisher of Macaroni KID West Morris, N.J.
 November 8, 2023

-As our local communities become more and more diverse, I've found that my children ask more and more questions about the customs and celebrations of those whose families came from other countries.
+As our local communities become more diverse, I've found that my children ask more and more questions about the customs and celebrations of those whose families came from other countries.
 I've been having fun learning more about them so I can educate my own kids, and I thought you might enjoy reading about them as well!

 Diwali, often referred to as the "Festival of Lights,” is a vibrant and joyous festival celebrated by millions of people worldwide, especially those of Indian origin.
 It's one of the most popular and widely observed Hindu festivals in India.
-Diwali typically lasts for five days (which change each year based on the Hindu lunar calendar) and this year will be celebrated beginning on November 12th.
-Here are some key aspects of this special occasion:
+Diwali typically lasts for five days (which change each year based on the Hindu lunar calendar).

 1. Lighting of Lamps (Diyas): The heart of Diwali lies in lighting oil lamps or diyas.
 This tradition symbolizes the victory of light over darkness, knowledge over ignorance, and hope over despair.
 Homes are beautifully illuminated, creating a magical ambiance.